-Cats can be good at masking illness or pain, but there are usually small but subtle signs that your cat is not well.
+Cats are exceptional at masking illness or pain, which can make it difficult for carers to determine if a cat needs medical attention.
+There are often small but subtle signs that your cat is not well.
 It is up to us to keep a close eye on our cats and look for any clues that our cat may not be well.

 We need to be aware of eating habits, toileting, behaviour, sleeping, weight and general wellbeing.
 If you notice any changes, no matter how subtle it should be checked out with the vet.
 The earlier problems are caught, the better the chance of recovery.